Valencia-oh/PKMN-Jade/Pokedex.md

   - Found outside the ruins of Alph and on Route 36 at Night
 - #### Bronzong
   - Psychic/Steel Type
   - Evolves from Bronzor at lvl 33
+ (v0.4-)
+- #### Eevee
+  - Normal type
+  - Found on route 35
+- #### Leafeon
+  - Grass type
+  - Found on route 35
+- #### Glaceon
+  - Ice type
+  - Found on route 35
+- #### Zigzagoon
+  - Normal/Ground type
+  - found in Sprout tower, and on Routes 29 and 30 in the Morning and day
+- #### Linoone
+  - Normal/Ground type
+  - elvolves from Zigzagoon at level 20
+- #### Inkay
+  - Dark/Psychic Type
+  - Found on Route 38 at Night
+- #### Malamar
+  -  Dark/Psychic Type
+  -  elvolves from Inkay at level 35

-(v0.4-) - unimplemented as of current
+(v0.5-) - unimplemented as of current
 Pikipek Line

 ## Old Pokemon with new locations: